 Here’s why and how to get all the beauty sleep you (and your skin) need:

-Why We Need Our Beauty Sleep
+Why You Need Your Beauty Sleep

 Let’s start with the boring science part.
 In humans, sleep is divided into two main phases: non-REM and REM sleep.

 Ok, so now you know that you need to get at least 8 hours of good sleep every single night (naps don’t count).
 But how do you do it?
 Here are what’s working for me:

 Routine can be so boring.
 But, it can also be helfpul.
-Going to sleep at the same hour every night, and waking up at the same hour every morning really helps.
+Going to sleep at the same hour every night and waking up at the same hour every morning really helps.
 Your body will rebel at first, but, soon, you’ll teach it when it’s time to sleep and when it’s time to wake up, so that it can get all the rest it needs.

-A large meal and a good cup of coffee are two of the little pleasures of life.
+A large meal and a good cup of coffee are two of the little pleasures in life.
 But, they also interfere with sleep.
 Never have them just before you go to bed.
 The same is true for nicotine, but, then, I hope you aren’t smoking, anyway.
 I wrote a whole post about how that ages you faster too, by the way.
 If you smoke, you should check it out.

 Doesn’t matter how tired you are, you should always find the time to cleanse your skin and apply serum and moisturizer, at least.
 The night is a particularly great time to use retinol and vitamin C, two anti-aging superstars that make skin more susceptible to sun damage when exposed to sunlight.

-5. Sleep On Your Back
+Beauty Sleep Tip #5: Sleep On Your Back